Luiz - Fotolia

 The most effective hybrids take advantage of the favorable properties of all components.
 The hybrid cloud of the future must take advantage of the new capabilities of public cloud, but also perpetuate the benefits of and investment in private IT.
-If you don't consider the needs of the data center side of the hybrid,
+If you don't consider the needs of the data center side of the hybrid, you risk cost overruns, benefit realization problems and even complete technical failure.
+Most users report the planning phase is the main time when cloud projects fail.
+Get it right in the project plan and you have a good chance of success.

 When you design public cloud applications that are intended to support hybridization, there are four factors you must consider or you risk using components' downfalls instead of their benefits: the application model, the platform, database access and how your components will link together.